...

 Regardless of which platform you choose, cloud dental software places real demands on your network.
 Every option on this list requires:

-• Internet redundancy.
 A primary and a backup connection.

-• Adequate bandwidth for all operatories and imaging software running at once.
+For all operatories and imaging software running at once.

-• A signed Business Associate Agreement with your software vendor.
+A signed Business Associate Agreement.

-• HIPAA-compliant firewall, encryption, and user access controls on your end.
+HIPAA-compliant firewall, encryption, and user access controls.

 Frequently Asked Questions